nest/nest-simulator/doc/userdoc/contribute/templates_styleguides/styleguide.rst

   way
 - factual: we write in a neutral style avoiding irony, humor, or cultural references

-Use 'you' to indicate the reader and 'we' to indicate yourself (the writer and possibly the NEST team).
+Use "you" to indicate the reader and "we" to indicate yourself (the writer and possibly the NEST team).

 The language we use